 Jonna Mendez is a retired CIA intelligence officer with 27 years of service in Moscow and other sensitive areas.
 She participated in a number of training exercises, along with her late husband, Tony, which ultimately led to the codification of the rules.
 She co-wrote "Spy Dust" with her husband about their shared experience in Moscow during the twilight of the Cold War.
 Their most recent book, "The Moscow Rules: The Secret CIA Tactics That Helped America Win the Cold War," was released in May 2019.

-By her retirement in 1993, she had risen to the position of Chief of Disguise earning the CIA’s Intelligence Commendation Medal.
+By her retirement in 1993, she had risen to the position of chief of disguise earning the CIA’s Intelligence Commendation Medal.
 She was responsible for a worldwide staff that created identity transformations for both CIA officers and foreign assets working with the U.S. government.

-Since retiring, Jonna continues her career as a fine arts photographer, a consultant/lecturer and author.
+Since retiring, Mendez continues her career as a fine arts photographer, a consultant/lecturer and author.
 She and her husband, Antonio J. Mendez, collaborated on several books and films, including the Oscar-winning "Argo," about their work against the Soviets in Moscow during the last decade of the Cold War.
 Tony passed away in January, 2019.

-Jonna is a founding board member at the International Spy Museum in Washington, D.C.
+Mendez is a founding board member at the International Spy Museum in Washington, D.C.
 For 20 years, she served as Vice President of the La Gesse Foundation under the auspices of the Princess Cecilia de Medici, presenting American pianists in Europe and at Carnegie Hall in partnership with Peabody Conservatory and Catholic University.
 She also serves on the board of the Barbara Ingram School for the Arts in Hagerstown, Md.